peacalm/cpp-luaw/README.md

 The value type can be:
-1. C++ data type: simple types or container types.
+1. C++ data type: simple types or container types
-2. C function or lambda or std::function.
+2. C function or lambda or std::function
-3. Custom class types, and it's pointer or smart pointer.
+3. Custom class types
+4. smart pointers
+5. raw pointers
+6. nullptr
+7. luaw::newtable_tag

+Especially to say:

-`set(name, nullptr)` means set nil to "name".
+`nullptr` means nil in Lua. e.g. `set(name, nullptr)` means setting nil to "name".

-`set(name, luaw::newtable_tag)` means set a new empty table to "name".
+`set(name, luaw::newtable_tag{})` means setting a new empty table to "name".

+Setting a raw pointer means setting a lightuserdata to Lua.

 Example: